Kirsten West: Godmother of Southern Rock

 As their relationship with Mr. Coleman shows, Gallery West isn’t just a home for photographs.
 It’s a crossroad of legacy, active connection, and keeping art and music alive… a natural extension of the Big House.

-Kirsten is preparing to retire, although she’ll stay through the year for the GABBA festival and Tedeschi Trucks Band show.
+Kirsten is preparing to retire from her daily gig at the gallery, although she’ll stay through the year for the GABBA festival and Tedeschi Trucks Band show.

 “Any time there’s a band-related event in Macon, we get so many fans coming through the gallery,” Kirsten said.

-“I think planting a seed, something as simple as buying that house, has created a lot for Macon,” Kirsten told Macon Magazine.
+“I think planting a seed, something as simple as buying [the Big House], has created a lot for Macon,” Kirsten told Macon Magazine.
 “We’ve left our mark on Macon, and I’m proud of it.”

 She should be proud.
 We know buying that house wasn’t simple.
 Or easy.
 Without her, there’d be no museum to walk through.
 No gallery to showcase Kirk’s photos.
-She kept the doors open and made a home for Macon’s creative legacy, trading in and out of the driver’s seat with Kirk over the years.
+She kept the doors open and the crossroads humming.
+She made a home for Macon’s creative legacy, trading in and out of the driver’s seat with Kirk over the years.

 Kirsten West with Col. Bruce Hampton — a larger-than-life character who wandered into the Big House mid-renovation as its very first guest.
 Known for championing the weird and wonderful, Hampton had once launched the Allmans at Piedmont Park in 1969 and later pushed Kirsten to manage a band he believed in.
 She remembers him as a dear friend to her and a mentor to musicians, able to spot greatness early, including in a 12-year-old Derek Trucks.